 2. Connect to a Different Norton VPN Server

-If you’re having connection issues, there might be a problem with the particular server you’re connected to.
+If your VPN won’t connect, there might be a problem with the particular server you’re trying to connect to.

 If you can’t access Netflix with your VPN, for example, it might be because your server has been identified and blocked by Netflix.
 Alternatively, there could be a fault on the VPN server.